aleksander-sienkiewicz/dynamodb-go-crud/README.md

 CRUD apps are the user interface that we use to interact with databases through APIs.
 It is a specific type of application that supports the four basic operations: Create, read, update, delete.
 Broadly, CRUD apps consist of the database, the user interface, and the APIs

-In this project we will learn to create a bulletproof crud api using GO, Dynamo DB, and CHI Router
+In this project we will learn to create a 'bulletproof' crud api using GO, Dynamo DB, and CHI Router

 This project is very modulare, gives us so much intel to work with for future projects